chriseverts/zillow_cluster_project/README.md

 |
 <br>

 ##  Hypothesis

+- Logerror is affected by squared feet over 1500 sq ft.

-1.)
-Log error is affected by square footage, number of bedrooms
+- Logerror is affected by the number of bedrooms

-2.)
-Log error is affected by square footage
+- Logerror is affected by the number of acres

-3.)
-Log error is affected by longitude and lattitude
+- Logerror is affected by location

-4.)
-Log error is affected by baths, square foot, ad tax amount
+- Logerror is affected by tax value per square feet

+- Logerror is effected by a combintaion of house features and also location + land

 ## Findings and Next Steps
    -